 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Here I am in Sandakan, northeast Borneo (Malaysia), to see orangutans "for real" in Central Sepilok.
+Here I am in Sandakan, northeast Borneo (Malaysia), to see orangutans "for real" in the Sepilok Center.
 These great red-haired monkeys, victims of poaching and deforestation, are gradually being reintroduced to the wild, in a nature reserve in the middle of the jungle.

 It is both a protected nature reserve and a veterinary centre, whose primary mission is to rehabilitate wildlife and reintroduce orphaned or injured orangutans into the jungle, who have been rescued and cared for.
 Often youngsters who have been abandoned or separated from their parents, victims of poaching and deforestation.